Nepal myotis

-Myotis nipalensis commonly known as Nepal myotis is a vesper bat of genus Myotis.
+The Nepal myotis (Myotis nipalensis) is a vesper bat of genus Myotis.

 Description

 They are small, with the total length less than 10 cm and wing span less than 4 cm.
 It has a small ear and long narrow tragus.

 It has dense pelage the dorsal pelage is basally dark and dark tipped, ventral pelage is also dark but with paler tips.

 Reproduction

 They reproduce once a year giving birth to a single offspring.

 Distribution

 They are endemic to Asia and are found from Iran to Siberia.

 Habitat

 They are found in both high and low altitude regions.
 They inhabit a variety of habitats including arid regions mountainous regions and forests.

 Diet

 They mainly fest on lepidopterans.
 They hunt at dusk.

 Subspecies

 Mammal Species of the World lists three subspecies: